 While LMIA is required in many situations where the employer is extending a job offer to a foreign national, there are some exceptions depending on the foreign national’s country of citizenship and their profession.
 As an employer and employee, you benefit by saving anywhere between 2 weeks to 3 months of processing time depending on the stream of the LMIA, allowing the employee to start the employment in Canada much sooner.
 Depending on where the foreign national is from and in what professional capacity they will be coming to Canada, they might even be eligible to apply for a Work Permit at the border upon their entry to Canada.

 Even though there’s no requirement to apply for an LMIA, in most cases there is a requirement for the employer to submit an on-line offer of employment thought an employer portal associated with IRCC.
 For individuals eligible for open work permits, there’s no requirement for an on-line offer of employment.
 These individuals are eligible to apply to any prospective employer without any additional submissions to ESDC or IRCC.
+The below classes exempt the employer from obtaining an LMIA.

 INTERNATIONAL AGREEMENTS – NAFTA, GATS, FTA, CETA